First Table, CEO and Founder

 Mat was on the Foundation's tech delegation to Indonesia in 2018

-Mat is CEO and founder of First Table, a restaurant discovery website that offers 50% of the first table of the night.
+Mat is CEO and founder of First Table, a restaurant discovery website that offers 50 percent off the first table of the night.
 First Table helps businesses fill seats at a usually quiet period in the evening.
 First Table has launched in 50 cities, including Australia and the UK, and has just launched in Indonesia.
-Mat also has been involved in multiple companies before First Table, including NZ By Bike which is New Zealand’s leading cycle tourism guide, as well as Stay Here, a holiday home management and marketing company.
+Mat has also been involved in multiple companies before First Table, including NZ By Bike which is New Zealand’s leading cycle tourism guide, as well as Stay Here, a holiday home management and marketing company.

 CEO, Yu Mei

 In 2018, Jessie travelled to Thailand as part of the Foundation's fashion delegation

 Jessie is founder and CEO of Yu Mei, a leather goods label focused on leather bags and accessories.
 Jessie describes the label as the creation of understated luxury.